arijimenez/Gal-pagos-Finches-Adaptation-Climate-Evolution-Analyzed-via-Machine-Learning/README.md

 ## Included Files

-- `dataset.csv`: CSV file containing the data used in the study.
+- `results.csv`: CSV file containing the data used in the study.
 - `notebook.ipynb`: Jupyter Notebook containing the code used for the analysis and result generation.

 ## Instructions to Replicate

 1. **Download Files**:
-   - Download the `dataset.csv` file from the repository.
+   - Download the `results.csv` file from the repository.
    - Clone this repository to your local machine or download the `notebook.ipynb` file directly from here.

 2. **Setup Environment**: